-Some of these use a sweeping technique over several strings, others focus on speed.
+Some of these will improve your timing, others focus on speed.
 In order for you to get the most out of them, make sure you are ticking these boxes:

 - Always practise to a metronome

 - Start slowly, increase with no more than 4 BPM at a time

 - Stop if it hurts

 - If you can’t play with perfect accuracy, you are pushing the BPM too much

 Sweeping exercise 4-6 move over four strings, the right hand should execute this with a sweeping motion.

 The next four exercises (7-10) use rests, practise these to improve your speed.